maanvic123/cs372-project/README.md

 # README.md

 # 🎶 VibeCheck: An AI-Powered Music Recommendation System
-VibeCheck is an interactive music recommendation system that integrates preprocessing, ML embeddings, vector search, and UI in one unified system.
-Users can find songs using short vibe or mood descriptions (e.g. "motivational chill study", "roadtrip singalong", "energetic evening run").
-User-inputted text is embedded with an OpenAI embedding model, compared against a large FAISS vector index built from 1 million songs + audio features from Spotify, and the top three recommended tracks are displayed with Spotify embeds for easy listening.
+VibeCheck is an interactive music recommendation system for users looking to expand their music tastes, soundtrack a certain vibe, or find similar songs without needing to know genres, artists, or music theory.
+People often just know the mood they want, but maybe not which songs fit that mood.
+VibeCheck bridges that gap by helping users find music that meaningfully matches their emotional context.
+With just a short prompt, VibeCheck will search and recommend three songs from a database of over 1 million songs.

 # 🚀 What It Does
-1. Embeds input user text using **text-embedding-3-small** (OpenAI)
+1. User inputs a short vibe or mood description (e.g. "motivational chill study", "roadtrip singalong", "energetic evening run").
+2. User text input is embedded using OpenAI embedding model **text-embedding-3-small**.
-2. Searches a FAISS IVF index containing song embeddings for the three most similar vectors.
+3. System searches FAISS IVFF (Facebook AI Similarity Search, Inverted File Indexing, Flat) index that contains song embeddings to find the top three most similar songs to the user input.
-3. Returns the top recommended songs as Spotify song previews embedding in the UI.
+4. The top recommended songs are displayed as Spotify song previews.

 # 📦 File Structure